What is a Laser Sensor?

 At times, shiny or transparent objects can cause problems.
 Because the laser distance sensor detects reflected or through-beam light, transparency and surface reflectivity may cause complications.
 Applications requiring bouncing a laser off a shiny surface or looking through a transparent surface should be carefully tested to make sure the measurement works as required.
 For example, the laser may need to be mounted at a slight angle to a shiny surface or adjusted to a lower intensity to properly detect a shiny object, while the intensity may need to be increased to burn through a transparent object.

 Once testing is completed and any required adjustments make, lase sensors will perform will in industrial applications for years.

-To read more articles about photoelectric sensors and related products, click here.
+To read more articles about laser sensors and related products, click here.

 Andrew Waugh is the product manager for sensor and safety products at AutomationDirect.
 He has more than 17 years of experience with machine sensor and safety devices used in packaging, assembly, material handling and process control applications.
 Prior to joining AutomationDirect in 2010, he worked at ifm efector as a Product Specialist for 9 years.
 Andrew holds a BSME degree from Penn State University.